The Case that Shook the Empire

 The Case that Shook the Empire is a book by Raghu and Pushpa Palat about the O'Dwyer v.
 Nair Libel Case held in London in English law against the Indian politician and lawyer Sir C. Sankaran Nair, by former Lieutenant Governor of the Punjab, Sir Michael O'Dwyer.
 It forms the basis of the Hindi film Kesari Chapter 2.

+Authors

+The Case that Shook the Empire is written by Sir C. Sankaran Nair's great-grandson Raghu Palat and his wife Pushpa Palat.

+Content

+The book comprises fourteen chapters, preceded by a foreword, preface, and prologue, and followed by a bibliography and acknowledgements, with no index included.
+Texts are generally referenced with footnotes on most pages.